-- (a) prescribing the location, content and format of the signs required to identify smoke free establishments; - (b) respecting the content and format of information that must appear on packages and in leaflets; - (c) respecting the information that may not appear on packages; - (d) prescribing time schedules for the implementation of promotional restrictions; - (e) prescribing the forms of identification to be tendered by a prospective purchaser of a tobacco product seeking to establish that he is not a minor; - (f) prescribing the quantities of a tobacco product to be sold in a single package; - (g) prescribing the required signage at point of sale; - (h) respecting the powers and duties of an Authorised Officer; - (i) respecting the taking of samples; - (j) respecting the procedure to be followed by an Authorised Officer during an inspection; and - (k) respecting the procedure to be followed during an inspection for seizure.
+- (a) prescribing the location, content and format of the signs required to identify smoke free establishments; - (b) respecting the content and format of information that must appear on packages and in leaflets; - (c) respecting the information that may not appear on packages; - (d) prescribing time schedules for the implementation of promotional restrictions; - (e) prescribing the forms of identification to be tendered by a prospective purchaser of a tobacco product seeking to establish that he is not a minor; - (f) prescribing the quantities of a tobacco product to be sold in a single package; - (g) prescribing the required signage at point of sale; - (h) respecting the powers and duties of an Authorised Officer; - (i) respecting the taking of samples; - (j) respecting the procedure to be followed by an Authorised Officer during an inspection; - (k) respecting the procedure to be followed during an inspection for seizure; and - (i) prescribing the conditions under which exemptions from section 8 may be granted.

-26. The Tobacco Product and I Intoxicating Liquor Advertising Law, (1998 Repeal Revision) is amended as follows: (1998 Revision)
+26. The Tobacco Product and Intoxicating Liquor Advertising Law, (1998 Revision) is amended as follows: